LLM Security Testing (DAST)¶

 After a scan completes:

-- For OOB-based checks (command injection, SSRF), the event message includes the
+- For OOB-based checks (command injection, SSRF), the evidence explains whether Escape observed a callback from your application.

 Compliance¶